ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Raw data are the original recorded observations.

-&nbsp;     They may be messy, incomplete, or inconsistent.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Processed data result from cleaning, transforming,

-&nbsp;     or summarizing raw data.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Processing makes data usable but also introduces

-&nbsp;     decisions that affect interpretation.
+&nbsp;     Raw data are the original recorded observations and may be messy, incomplete, or inconsistent.
+Processed data result from cleaning, transforming, or summarizing raw data.
+Processing makes data usable but also introduces decisions that affect interpretation.

 &nbsp;   </p>